 10. South Coast Track, Tasmania

 Last but not the least, here is an amazing coastal trek in Tasmania.
 The trek spans around six to nine days in the South Coast Track and the distance it covers is a stretch of 85 kilometres.
+This is surely one of the best hiking in Australia for all kinds of trekkers!

 Tip: The track is not too easy or not too difficult; the hike is considered at medium difficulty level.
 The track can also be accessible via public transport.
 Plan your trek during the warmer month of the year.

 So, that’s about it.
 If you’re an adventure enthusiast, do not forget to pick one of these hiking trails on your next vacation in Australia.
+Are you feeling enticed already?
+Well, don’t forget to pack a little extra in case you decide to change your mind and extend your holiday!

 Looking To Book An International Honeymoon?